DatGuy1/Windows-Toasts/docs/advanced_usage.rst

 Open a website on click
 -----------------------

-We use :meth:`windows_toasts.toast_types.Toast.SetLaunchAction` to open a website when the notification is pressed.
+We use :meth:`windows_toasts.toast.Toast.SetLaunchAction` to open a website when the notification is pressed.

 .. code-block:: python

     import webbrowser
-    from windows_toasts import ToastText1, WindowsToaster
+    from windows_toasts import Toast, WindowsToaster

     toaster = WindowsToaster('Rick Astley')

-    newToast = ToastText1()
+    newToast = Toast()
-    newToast.SetBody('Hello there!
+    newToast.SetFirstLine('Hello there!
 You just won a thousand dollars!
 Click me to claim it!')
     # Inline lambda function.
 This could also be an actual function
     newToast.SetLaunchAction('https://www.youtube.com/watch?v=dQw4w9WgXcQ')